Lightning-AI/litdata/README.md

 &nbsp;

-# Maximize AI training speeds with fast data loading
+# Transform datasets at scale.
+Optimize to speed up model training.
+LitData enables two key data workflows transform datasets and optimize for training:

+**Transform** datasets across 1000s of machines.
-LitData optimizes datasets for fast loading, speeding up AI training by 20x.
-It supports all data types and enables large-scale processing across thousands of cloud machines.
+**Optimize** datasets for fast loading to speed up AI training by 20x.

+LitData supports all data types and enables large-scale processing across thousands of cloud machines.

 - ✅ **Framework agnostic -** Works with PyTorch Lightning, Lightning Fabric, and PyTorch.
 - ✅ **Supports cloud storage -** Stream from S3, GCS and Azure.